aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 === BinExp

-This is perhaps the most proteiform component of Deixiscript's abstract syntax; it is inspired partly  by the usage of connectives (and syntactic compression, discussed in @pegasus) in natural language, and partly by the institution of binary operators in traditional programming languages.
+Binexp, or "binary expression", is perhaps the most proteiform component of Deixiscript's abstract syntax; it is inspired partly  by the usage of connectives (and syntactic compression, discussed in @pegasus) in natural language, and partly by the binary operators of more traditional programming languages.

-What
+What all BinExps have in common is three things: an operator string, a left and a right operand.

+The operator may be one of the two logical operators: (`and`, `or`), or one of the arithmetic operators (`+`, `\-`, `\*`, `/`).

+Unlike any other AST type, A BinExp may be interpreted either as a "noun phrase" or as a "sentence", depending on its operator and its operands.

+If the operator is arithmetic, the BinExp is always to be interpreted as a noun phrase, because numbers are "nouns", any operation involving them evaluates to a value, and hence is an expression.

+If the operator is logical, then it depends on the operands; if both operands are noun phrases then the whole BinExp is a noun phrase and it points to some entities, for instance: `the bobcat and the panther`.
+Otherwise, if both operands are sentences then the BinExp is interpreted as a sentence (analogous to a compound sentence in traditional English grammar) such as: `the bobcat hunts and the panther eats`.

+There is probably little sense in having a BinExp where the left operand is a sentence but the right operand is a noun phrase, or viceversa.

+BinExps are essential to the system for three main reasons: they work as traditional logical and arithmetic operations like in most other programming languages, they replace the lists or sequences of a traditional programming language, and they enable syntactic compression.

+They work as lists because they can carry around multiple (implicit or explicit) references in one unique bundle, which can be "unrolled" into a sequence by the interpreter when it needs to perform a sequential calculation on them.

+They enable syntactic de/compression, because any SimpleSentence that contains a BinExp as a subject, object or complement can be expanded into two or more SimpleSentences.
+For example, a SimpleSentence like `the cat and the lion dream` can be expanded into the BinExp: `the cat dreams and the lion dreams`, saving the user some time and effort.
+This "syntactic decompression" has to take into account some simple rules to preserve the equivalence between the compressed and the decompressed versions of the sentence, embodied in De Morgan's laws.
+For instance, the sentence `the cat or the lion don't like the dog` has to be expanded into something like: `it is false that ((the cat likes the dog) and (the lion likes the dog))`.